Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/03_quant.md

 !!! note "Learning objectives"

-    1. Implement a process with multiple input channels.
+    1. Configure a Nexrtflow process to accept input from multiple channels.
-    2. Understand the importance of creating channels from process outputs.
+    2. Understand the importance of creating channels from process outputs to enable modular, reusable workflows.
-    3. Implement chained Nextflow processes with channels.
+    3. Link multiple Nextflow processes using channels to form a chained workflow.

 In this lesson we will transform the bash script `02_quant.sh` into a process called `QUANTIFICATION`.
 This step focuses on the next phase of RNAseq data processing: quantifying the expression of transcripts relative to the reference transcriptome.